2023 Women’s World Cup Round of 16 Betting Odds - August 11

 2023 Women's World Cup Favorites

-Need the lowdown on the top favorites at the 2023 Women's World Cup?
-We've shared which squads have the best odds to lift the trophy below:
+Need the dope on the top favorites at this year's Women's World Cup?
+We've posted which nations have the best odds to win below:

 |Odds to Win